-- · Facial tissues (they do not dissolve like toilet paper). - Automotive antifreeze, ammonia, alcohols, or acetone. - Table scraps or other solids that may clog the drains.
+- Facial tissues and feminine hygiene products (they do not dissolve like toilet paper). - Automotive antifreeze, ammonia, alcohols, or acetone. - Table scraps or other solids that may clog the drains.

 23CB Model

 - 1. Galley Drain

 - 2. Lavatory Drain

 - 3. Shower Drain